Saturday, April 20, 2013

 The fact that the US is in this list means that good policing may make things better in some measure, but it won’t end the menace.
 The US has much better policing than India, but it has the highest rape figures in the world.

 There’s little that is common to the US, South Africa and India.
 The existence of groups of economically and socially marginalized men who have little respect in society is one common feature.
 The existence of cultures of machismo is another.
-A relative weakening of religion is a third.
+A relative weakening of religions over time is a third.

 Of course there are psychopaths in all social classes, of whom rich brats like Manu Sharma are examples.
 The tendency common to the rich brat and the poor criminal is that both have no concern for other people and will stop at nothing to get what they want.